jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 *   It provides **required** methods to the application core.
 *   It must be an interface because it can be implemented by different technology stacks.

-Within your source code that is the job of the constructor of an inbound port.
-Therefore, it represents `Inbound Port` &rarr; `Outbound Port`.
-Jexxa enforces this rule and requires that all parameters of the constructor must be `outbound ports`.
-These are the only parameters that are essential to create an `inbound port`.
+In most object-oriented languages it is the job of the constructor to define all required attributes.
+Therefore, the constructor of an `Inbound Port` must define its required `Outbound Ports` and this represents `Inbound Port` &rarr; `Outbound Port`.
+Jexxa enforces this rule and requires that all parameters of the constructor must be `Outbound Ports`.
+These are the only parameters that are essential to create an `Inbound Port`.
 If you need any other parameters in the constructor of your `inbound port` it is most likely that you have an issue in your software design.

-Obviously, the constructor of an `inbound port` should only take these `outbound ports` that are required for its use cases.
+Obviously, the constructor of an `inbound port` should only take these `outbound ports` that are required for its own use cases.
 Even in a large application, the constructor should take only a few parameters.
-Otherwise, you should think about splitting your `inbound port`.
+Otherwise, you should think about splitting your `Inbound Port`.
 Especially in a large application, you automatically fade out a lot of source code.

 At this point, we have following additional information: